yasserprogamer/yasserprogamer/README.md

 # Hi there!
 I'm yasserprogamer
 ### 📙 Information
 **Hi!
-I'm yasserprogamer**, I'm a minecraft player also a programmer!
-I made a Discord Bot called TNT Bot.
-Also I'm a Discord user & YouTuber!
-I have a Discord server and websites, I also have a minecraft server you can join it but it is not 24/7 exactly! `yasserprogamer.tk` also you can check my repositories.<br/><br/>
+I'm yasserprogamer**, I'm a gamer, programmer and YouTuber!
+I also have a Discord server you can join it now by [clicking here](https://discord.gg/wJtBMnu).
+I was having a minecraft server but it is dead now :( So, I'm planning to make one!<br/><br/>

 ------